wizardamigos/app/curriculum/lesson041/description.en.md

 ---
 {
-  "title": "Code Combat (Forest Fire Dancing)", "duration": "6:56"
+  "title": "Code Combat (Hold the Forest Pass)", "duration": "7:56"
 }
 ---

-And some more repetition of conditional logic.
-This time you have to use nested `if/else` statements.
-Something that you should generally avoid, because it usually makes your code unnecessary complex, but sometimes it might be useful to know how to use nested `if/else` statements.
+Some more code with flags